 Lasting 50+ days in continuous recording mode and 100 days on 12 hr/day Quantum has the longest battery life allowing improved operational efficiency and peace of mind.

 Quantum has the industry’s largest nodal instantaneous dynamic range.
-This means improved signal-to-noise ratios, also for passive seismic surveys.
+This means improved signal-to-noise ratios.

 Our nodes are highly reliable and function entirely autonomously including automated sensor testing.
 However, if infield quality control is required this can be done using a low-power Bluetooth connection.

 Easily deployable nodes without the hassle of cables or external batteries allows for operational efficiencies in all terrains and varying topologies.
 No disassembly required for charging and harvesting.
 Portable data harvesting solutions for quick in-field retrieval of data.

 Smaller crews with less weight to transport and with less heavy equipment on-site result in lower HSE exposure.
 Fewer batteries mean less impact on the environment.